PaddlePaddle/docs/docs/api_guides/low_level/parameter_en.rst

 ==========

 .. note::
-  The `gradient_clip` attribute is deprecated.
-Use `need_clip` to set gradient clipping ranges and configure clipping when initializing the `optimizer`.
+  The :code:`gradient_clip` attribute is deprecated.
+Use :code:`need_clip` to set gradient clipping ranges and configure clipping when initializing the :code:`optimizer` .

 Paddle sets clipping method for a single parameter by setting attributes of :code:`need_clip` in :code:`ParamAttr` .

-- Default value: `True`.
+- Default value: `True` .

   .. code-block:: python